 Last year, Graduate Fashion Week celebrated 25 years of being one of the world’s most important sources of new talent for the global design industry.
 Fashion supports 797,000 jobs domestically alone, contributing £26 billion to the economy.
 Graduate Fashion Week is a crucial part of the dynamic – fuelling innovation in all parts of the fashion business.
 It is a showcase for the imagination and possibilities – shaping the way fashion works as well as looks.

 To mark its 25th anniversary, the first lifetime patrons of Graduate Fashion Week were announced: Christopher Bailey MBE of Burberry, Dame Vivienne Westwood DBE RDI, Nick Knight OBE and Victoria Beckham OBE.
 To mark this year’s event, similarly celebrated names from the ranks of former University alumni joined them – each of them an industry success story.
-Graduate Fashion Week took place from the 5th-8th June, culminating in the globally prestigious Graduate Fashion Week Gala Awards Show.
+Graduate Fashion Week 2017 takes place from the 4th-7th June, culminating in the globally prestigious Graduate Fashion Week Gala Awards Show.
 Join us at The Truman Brewery, 1 Hanbury Street, London, E1 6Q.